adonisv79/docker-grafana-graphite/README.md

 ### Building the image yourself ###

-The Dockerfile and supporting configuration files are available in our [Github repository](https://github.com/kamon-io/docker-grafana-graphite).
+The Dockerfile and supporting configuration files are available in our [Github repository](https://github.com/adonisv79/docker-grafana-graphite).
-This comes specially handy if you want to change any of the StatsD, Graphite or Grafana settings, or simply if you want to know how tha image was built.
+This comes specially handy if you want to change any of the StatsD, Graphite or Grafana settings, or simply if you want to know how the image was built.
 The repo also has `build` and `start` scripts to make your workflow more pleasant.

 ### Using the Dashboards ###

-Once your container is running all you need to do is:
+####Grafana

-- open your browser pointing to http://localhost:80 (or another port if you changed it)
+- open your browser pointing to http://localhost:80 (or another port if you changed it like '4400')
   - Docker with VirtualBox on macOS: use `docker-machine ip` instead of `localhost`
 - login with the default username (admin) and password (admin)
 - open existing dashboard (or create a new one) and select 'Local Graphite' datasource
 - play with the dashboard at your wish...

+####Graphite
+- open your browser pointing to http://localhost:81 (or another port if you also changed it)
+  - Docker with VirtualBox on macOS: use `docker-machine ip` instead of `localhost`
+- login with the default username (admin) and password (admin)
+- play with the dashboard at your wish...

+### Data Population ###
+This image allows your apps to send time-series data using [edgy's StatsD](https://codeascraft.com/2011/02/15/measure-anything-measure-everything/).
+- For Node developers we recommend using [node-statsd](https://github.com/sivy/node-statsd)
+- The StatsD UDP port is set to 8125.

 ### Persisted Data ###